nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 *Figure 8* shows the two newly logged issues.
 Issue #4 is straightforward: add timing instrumentation to the two existing import functions.
 Issue #5 is more complex, as it involves rethinking how multi-speaker sessions are handled during fuzzy matching.
 Claude Code has proposed four possible solutions in the issue description.

-Let see how we fix these issues.
+Let us see how we fix these issues.

 ---